 Contact the SCI BC Board of Directors at email@example.com.

-Tony joined the SCIBC Board in 2011 and is a member of both the Audit and Governance Committees.
-He is Chief Executive Officer of the Human Resources Management Association of BC.
-Prior to joining BCHRMA in 2014, Tony was President and CEO of the Certified General Accountants Association of Canada for 11 years.
+Tony joined the SCI BC Board in 2011 and is a member of both the Audit and Governance Committees.
+He is the President and Chief Executive Officer of the Chartered Professionals in Human Resources of BC & Yukon.
+Prior to joining CPHR BC & Yukon in 2014, Tony was President and CEO of the Certified General Accountants Association of Canada for 11 years.
 A graduate of McGill University, Tony has chaired the board of the Direct Sellers Association of Canada, been a member of the board of the Canadian Cosmetic, Toiletry and Fragrance Association, and the Non-Prescription Drug Manufacturers Association of Canada.
-He is a member of CPA BC and the American Institute of Certified Public Accountants, and hold the ICD.D director designation.
-Tony is also the Chair of the BC Audit Council for Local Government and a board member of the BC Real Estate Association.
+He is a member of CPA BC and the American Institute of Certified Public Accountants, and holds the ICD.D director designation.
+Tony is also the Chair of the BC Audit Council for Local Government.

 Don Danbrook *

-Don is a dedicated volunteer and has served on the Finance Committee of the SCIBC Board since 2011 and joined the board of directors in 2012.
-He is a CPA, CGA and his career has included a decade with the Canada Revenue Agency and the establishment of a real estate development corporation.
+Don is a peer and dedicated volunteer; he has served on the Finance Committee of the SCI BC Board since 2011 and joined the Board in 2012.
+He is a CPA/CGA and his career has included a decade with the Canada Revenue Agency and establishment of a real estate development corporation.
 Don holds both real estate and mortgage licenses.
-In 2010 Don was certified by Stanford University to train leaders in the Chronic Disease Self-Management Program at the University of Victoria.
+In 2010, Don was certified by Stanford University to train leaders in the Chronic Disease Self-Management Program at the University of Victoria.

 Terry LeBlanc *

 Terry sustained a spinal cord injury in 1978 while vacationing in BC and returned here from his native Nova Scotia in 1994.
-Terry has a background in teaching at BCIT, but for many years his focus has been his volunteer work with the SCIBC Peer Support Program and a myriad of many other organizations supporting and serving people with disabilities.
-Terry is a strong advocate for accessibility and human rights, and a valued mentor for our peer program.
-He has served on the SCIBC Board of Directors since 2005 and is a member of the Programs Committee, as well as the Lions Paraplegic Lodge Society Board of Directors.
+Terry has a background in teaching at BCIT, but for many years his focus has been his volunteer work with the SCI BC Peer Program and a myriad of other organizations supporting and serving people with disabilities.
+Terry is a strong advocate for accessibility and human rights, and is a very active and valued mentor for our peer program.
+He has served on the SCI BC Board of Directors since 2005 and is a member of the Programs Committee, as well as the Lions Paraplegic Lodge Society Board.

 Scott McCloy (Vice Chair & Treasurer)

-Scott joined the SCIBC Board in 2008.
-He is the Director of Government, Community and Media Relations for WorkSafeBC, with over 30 years experience in this field in both the public and private sectors.
-Very active in the community, Scott also advises for various health and safety regulators and workers’ compensation organizations.
-Scott currently holds two executive positions on the board, serving as both Vice-Chair and Treasurer.
-He chairs the Finance Committee and is also a member of the Audit Committee.
+Scott joined the SCI BC Board in 2008.
+He recently retired from his position as Director of Government, Community and Media Relations for WorkSafeBC, with over 30 years’ experience in this field in both the public and private sectors.
+Scott remains very active in the community following his retirement and currently holds two executive positions on the SCI BC board, serving as both Vice-Chair and Treasurer.
+He chairs the Finance Committee and is a member of the Audit Committee.
 Additionally, Scott is a member of the Board of the Lions Paraplegic Lodge Society.

 Edward Milligan * (Chairperson)

-Ed joined the SCIBC Board in 2000 and has served as Chairperson since 2010.
-A professional engineer, he is owner and president of West Shore Constructors.
-Prior to accepting the role of Chair, Ed’s board contributions included advocacy work as well as participating on the Lions Paraplegic Lodge board.
-Ed is a director of the BC Paraplegic Foundation and additionally represents SCIBC on Spinal Cord Injury Canada’s Board.
+Ed joined the SCI BC Board in 2000 and has served as Chairperson since 2010.
+A professional engineer, he is Owner and President of West Shore Constructors.
+Prior to accepting the role of Chair, Ed’s board contributions included advocacy work as well as participating on the Lions Paraplegic Lodge Board.
+Ed is also a director of the BC Paraplegic Foundation, as well as Co-Chair of Spinal Cord Injury Canada’s Board of Directors.

 Gerry Price *

-Gerry has been a member of the SCIBC Board of Directors since 2002 and is a passionate advocate for people with disabilities and a dedicated volunteer.
-He is a member of the SCIBC Programs Committee.
+Gerry has been a member of SCI BC for many years and joined our Board of Directors in 2002.
+He is a passionate advocate for people with disabilities and a dedicated volunteer.
 A resident of Parksville, Gerry is President of ADVentures Adaptive Design, which develops and manufactures products for use with wheelchairs that support greater independence.

 Dianna has worked as an occupational therapist since graduating from the University of Alberta in 1992.
 She subsequently obtained a Masters Research Degree in Occupational Therapy through Dalhousie University.
-Over the years she has been involved in providing direct treatment and case management services to children and adults, as well as working in driver rehabilitation.
-Dianne has been qualified as an expert and has testified in BC Supreme Court of BC Human Rights Tribunals.
-Dianna also holds a Law Degree from UBC, and currently works as a Lawyer at Kaz Law Injury Lawyers.
-Dedicated to helping injured people get their lives back, she joined the SCI BC Board of Directors in 2015 and sits on our Governance Committee.
+Over the years, she has been involved in providing direct treatment and case management services to children and adults, as well as working in driver rehabilitation.
+Dianna has been qualified as an expert and has testified in BC Supreme Court and BC Human Rights Tribunals.
+Dianna also holds a Law Degree from the University of British Columbia, and practices at D.R.
+Robertson Injury Law.
+Dianna is dedicated to helping injured people get their lives back.
+She joined the SCI BC Board of Directors in 2015 and chairs the Governance Committee.

 Tom Romano *

 Tom sustained a spinal cord injury while working as a logger in 1994.
 He was involved as a volunteer with the Association’s service delivery in the Fraser Valley and then joined the Board of Directors in 1999.
 Tom is a passionate advocate for architectural accessibility and a very active community volunteer.
-An avid golfer, he is always enthusiastic about broadening opportunities for others with disabilities to participate in the sport.
-Tom is currently a member of the Programs Committee and has also contributed to initiatives supporting the development of accessible housing.
+He is also an avid golfer and is always enthusiastic about broadening opportunities for others with disabilities to participate in the sport.
+Tom is a member of the Programs Committee and has also contributed to initiatives supporting the development of accessible housing.